adamtabrams/flatnvim/README.md

 The goal of `flatnvim` is to make it easy to use [Neovim](https://neovim.io/)'s [terminal emulator](https://neovim.io/doc/user/nvim_terminal_emulator.html).
-When you open files from within the `Neovim` terminal, `flatnvim` will automatically add them to the current instance instead of creating a new nested one.
+When you open files from within the Neovim terminal, `flatnvim` will automatically add them to the current instance instead of creating a new nested one.
-Now you can easily use all your favorite command line programs inside `Neovim`.
+Now you can easily use all your favorite command line programs inside Neovim.

 # Usage